|

 This option is highly recommended to produce custom icons.

-Please note that the option only exists if you select the 48*48 or 32*32 icon.
+Please note that the option only exists if you select the 48*48 or 32*32 icon, but that both formats must be loaded in the program.
 Mac OS 9 only uses 32*32 icons.
-WinComposer produces it from the 48*48 icon if the 32*32 icon doesn't exist.
+Please note also that the masks must be present (you may create them with the contextual menu).

 Back to Top of Page